Barber ALS Research Awards

 Jone Lopez-Erauskin, PhD, Ludwig Institute UCSD

-Gabriel Linares, PhD, University of Southern California
+Gabriel Linares, PhD, USC

 Suganya Selvarajah, PhD, Prosetta Biosciences